pcdshub/twincat-ads/README.md

 EPICS Module to communicate with TwinCAT controllers over ADS protocol.

-Developped for use with EEE (ESS EPICS Environment) but can also be compiled for "normal" EPICS
+Developed for use with EEE (ESS EPICS Environment) but can also be compiled for "normal" EPICS

 git clone --recursive https://bitbucket.org/europeanspallationsource/m-epics-twincat-ads